Shearer Summer Institute—July 28 to August 4, 2023

 - Personal first-aid kit

 - Personal Air Conditioner (optional—the buildings are not air conditioned.
+However, weather is very comfortable.
 Average day temps are in the low 80’s and evening temps in the low 60’s.)

 - Do not bring Covid!
 We recommend getting tested before you come.